jpamata/jpamata.github.io/_posts/2021-05-31-enough-java.md

 comments: true
 ---

-The very basics one needs to get started with writing Java programs
+The very basics one needs to get started with writing Java programs.
+These are originally notes I took (later polished) while I reviewed some Java fundamentals to get started with leetcode problems (will add more later)

 <!-- more -->